farhiongit/c_thread_pool/README.md

 - `qsip_wc_test.c` is an example of a thread pool that sorts several arrays using the above parallelized version of the quick sort algorithm.

-    - It uses features such as global data, worker local data, task cancellation and monitoring.
+    - It uses features such as global data, worker local data, task cancellation, (fake) resource management and monitoring.

 Running this example yields:
 ```